mike-babb/seattle_streets/README.md

 │   ├── RD_dist_histogram.png - histograms for roads of type: Road
 │   ├── ST_dist_histogram.png - histograms for roads of type: Street
 │   ├── WAY_dist_histogram.png - histograms for roads of type: Way
+│   ├── __seattle_sections.png - maps of the sections in the City of Seattle.
+│   ├── _all_streets_dist_count.png - barplot of the total miles by road type and road status.
-│   ├── _all_streets_dist_histogram.png - histograms for all roads
+│   ├── _all_streets_dist_histogram.png - histograms for all roads.
-│   └── __seattle_sections.png - maps of the sections in the City of Seattle
+│   └── _all_streets_segment_count.png - barplot of the total number of segments by road type and road status.
 ├── maps
 │   └── seattle_streets.qgz  - qGIS map showcasing different aspects of the street type.
 After running all notebooks, this layer should load.
 ├── seattles_disconnected_streets_2024_11_20.pptx  - Presentation I gave to the [CUGOS](https://cugos.org/) group on November 20, 2024 showcasing the findings of this project and the next steps.
 └── test_map.html - Initial attempt at creating a web map.

-4 directories, 31 files
+4 directories, 30 files

+# Future work
+Making v1.0 of this repo publically availably was my first goal.
+My next two goals are as follows:
+1. Create a webmap to embed in either this repo or on a different blog.